These are the professionals, services, and products that I engage as I work on my books.

 Ballistic Keto High Octane MCT Oil Powder – High-quality C8 and C10 MCT Oil powder to add to your favorite hot beverage.
 The Salted Caramel, not even a flavor I normally like, has completely eclipsed my love of Heavy Cream in coffee.

-Keto Clarity - Book co-written by a doctor and a layman to help break down the science and the advantages of eating Keto.
+Kickass Keto – Book co-written with my friends Carrie Brown and Brian Williamson to help break down the science and the advantages of eating Keto and get people started with a 4-week meal plan.